deeplearning4j/deeplearning4j/image-data-pipeline.md

 *Canova* is our machine-learning vectorization library, and it is useful for customizing how you prepare data that a neural net can learn.
 This tutorial will walk through how it loads *Labeled Faces in the Wild*, a supervised set of 13,233 photographs representing 5,749 relatively famous people.
 (The full code example [lives on Github](https://github.com/deeplearning4j/Canova-examples/blob/master/src/main/java/datapipelines/ImageClassifierExample.java).)

 ## Loading Labels
+Download the LFW dataset and place it in the right path (location on your computer).
+Use the following code to feed the path into a variable called labelPath.
+Now you're ready to read and load the data, and create an array to hold the images' labels.

         // Set path to the labeled images
         String labeledPath = System.getProperty("user.home")+"/lfw";